ThreatLockerNickCottrell/ZTW2025/README.md

 This repository holds all the course content from hacking labs from ZTW2025.
-The purpose of this was to share content with those that wish to follow along interactively with the Hacking Lab's, get a recap, or extend their knowledge further.
+The purpose of this was to share content with those that wish to follow along interactively with the Hacking Labs, get a recap, or extend their knowledge further.

 ## Courses